z-siddiqi/alpaca-market-agent/docs/policy.md

 # Trading Policy

-Status: Draft

 ## Purpose

-This is the operating mandate the agent checks before using Alpaca MCP trading tools.
-It keeps risk decisions consistent and visible without putting a second approval service between the model and the paper account.
+This is the operating mandate applied before the runtime submits a validated entry or the agent uses an Alpaca MCP trading tool.
+It keeps risk decisions consistent and visible.

-The model must use current evidence, show its policy check in the decision record, and call Alpaca MCP itself.
+The model must use current evidence, show its policy check in the decision record, and choose the exact entry proposal.
 Common account and market evidence arrives in the timestamped turn context; the model retrieves targeted state when that context is stale or insufficient.
 Missing, stale, or contradictory evidence means hold or cancel the entry.